 The vegetables of Avial

-We can make with the avial with any vegetable of our choice, according to the availability and individual preference.
-And this simple and straightforward avial recipe tastes extremely good when made with a minimum of 5 vegetables.
+We can make the avial with any vegetable of our choice, according to the availability and individual preference.
+This simple avial recipe tastes perfect with a minimum of 5 vegetables.

-The veggie choices are many, and everyone in our family has love or hate towards this fresh produce.
-Some of you might have confused now, in choosing the vegetables in this vegetarian recipe.
+The veggie choices are many, and everyone in our family loves or hates this fresh produce.
+Some of you might be confused now in choosing the vegetables in this vegetarian recipe.

 Authentic choices.
-There is a wide range of choices to choose from.
+There is a wide range of options to choose from.
 To name some drumstick, eggplant, green beans, carrot, plantain, green peas, potato, ash gourd, elephant foot yam(suran).
-And the list lengthens furthermore.
+And the list lengthens further.

 How to choose vegetables

 For the perfect avial recipe, we need three types of vegetables according to their cooking time.
-Hard to cook, medium to cook and easy to cook vegetables.
-And this gives fabulous texture to the Kerala avial curry and this character makes this unique among the others.
+Hard to cook, medium to cook, and easy to cook vegetables.
+This gives fabulous texture to the Kerala avial curry, making this character unique.

-Choosing the vegetables according to their cooking time gives you great control over the dish.
-Not only in this recipe but in overall cooking as well.
-And this planning behind the recipe makes us a real chef and to be more confident in the kitchen.
+Choosing the vegetables according to their cooking time gives you great control over the dish in this recipe and overall cooking.
+This planning behind the recipe makes us real chefs and more confident in the kitchen.

-Choose two vegetables of your choice according to their cook time.
+Choose two vegetables of your choice according to their cooking time.
 And this gives a tremendous texture and taste to the avial recipe.

 Longer cooking time.
-Hard to cook vegetables, like drumstick, green beans, artichoke will fall in this category.
+Hard-to-cook vegetables, like drumsticks, green beans, and artichokes, will fall into this category.
 This takes longer when compared to other vegetables.
-Like drumstick takes 10-15 minutes to cook because of the thick rough skin.
+It takes 10-15 minutes to cook like a drumstick because of the thick, rough skin.

 Medium cooking time.
-Eggplant, potato, pumpkin, ash gourd takes 7-10 minutes for cooking.
-These vegetables have thin skin and get cooked easily.
+Eggplant, potato, pumpkin, and ash gourd take 7-10 minutes for cooking.
+These vegetables have thin skin and get cooked quickly.

 Least cooking time.
 Some vegetables need a few minutes to cook.
 It gets cooked as soon as it gets entered into hot water.
-And some vegetable has soft texture does not need a cooking time that we can eat as raw.
+And some vegetable has a soft texture and do not need a cooking time that we can eat raw.

-Vegetables like plantain, cucumber, the carrot have the least cooking time.
+Vegetables like plantain, cucumber, and carrot have the least cooking time.

-Avoid beetroot, okra, and bitter gourd are they heavily impact the color and taste of the vegetable avial.
+Avoid beetroot, okra, and bitter gourd as they heavily impact the color and taste of the vegetable avial.

 How to cut the vegetables for avial

 The avial recipe generally calls for Julian to cut vegetables.
-That is cutting the vegetables to the size of matchstick thin.
+That is missing the vegetables to the size of a matchstick thin.
 This gives the visual pleasure of the rainbow of colors of veggies.
 Additionally, it is easy to scoop with the hands while eating.

-Always wash, rinse and then peel the vegetables.
-Washing, rinsing, and peeling is the ideal steps of cleaning, this is my personal choice.
+Always wash, rinse, and then peel the vegetables.
+Washing, rinsing, and peeling are the ideal cleaning steps; this is my choice.
 And others may differ in it.

 Ingredients of avial Recipe

 Veggies.
-As we have discussed above, choose two vegetables from each of these categories-from hard to cook, medium to cook and easy to cook vegetables.
-But traditionally this is made with, drumstick, ash gourd, carrot, green beans, plantain, green peas and more.
+As discussed above, choose two vegetables from each category: hard to cook, medium to cook, and easy to cook vegetables.
+But traditionally, this is made with drumstick, ash gourd, carrot, green beans, plantain, green peas, and more.

 Curd/Yogurt.
 Thick, creamy curd/yogurt would be a great addition to this recipe.
-You may use greek yogurt or plain yogurt.
+You may use Greek yogurt or plain yogurt.
 But make sure that it is fresh and non-sour.
-I personally use the homemade yogurt.
+I use homemade yogurt.

 Coconut paste.
-This the most variable and vulnerable in South Indian cuisine.
+This is the most variable and vulnerable in South Indian cuisine.
 We need rightly matured coconut.
-More matured coconut will bring a strong nutty flavor, and young coconut will not bring consistency to the curry.
+More matured coconut will bring a robust nutty flavor, and young coconut will not bring consistency to the curry.

-How to select the perfectly matured coconut? this is so tricky, you know your luck only after you break open the coconut.
-If you are in Southern Indian, no worries.
+How do you select the perfectly matured coconut?
+This is tricky; you know your luck only after you break the coconut open.
+If you are in Southern India, no worries.
 Your stores already carry the right one for you.

-But for people like me who reside outside India, it definitely a problem in getting the reasonable quality coconut.
+But for people like me who reside outside India, it is a problem to get reasonable quality coconut.

 So, what is a reliable method?
-I always buy the grated coconut from the Indian stores.
-Which costs around $3 and can last for 4-5 months upon freezing.
-I use coconut a lot, for my family it lasts for at least a month.
+I always buy the grated coconut from the Indian stores, which costs around $3 and can last 4-5 months upon freezing.
+I use coconut a lot; it lasts for at least a month for my family.

-Whenever, needed take a small portion, microwave for 30 seconds.
-I use my heavy-duty blender to make it a smooth fine paste.
+Whenever needed, take a small portion and microwave for 30 seconds.
+I use my heavy-duty blender to make it a smooth, fine paste.
 This is working for me here in the United States.
 Guessing this information helps you as well.

-If you are reading this recipe, I can understand your love for Indian cooking.
-And guessing Indian stores are accessible to you.
-Please make a visit to the nearby store and get the frozen grated coconut.
-And you will wonder how the coconut paste tastes creamy than you thought of.
+If you read this recipe, I can understand your love for Indian cooking.
+I'm guessing Indian stores are accessible to you.
+Please visit the nearby store and get the frozen grated coconut.
+And you will wonder how the coconut paste tastes creamier than you thought.

 Curry leaves.
-These are the gems you can get it from the Indian stores.
-The aroma that creates in the Kerala avial recipe is incredible.
-No close substitutions available for this, but you may skip if you do not have it.
+These are the gems you can get from the Indian stores.
+The aroma that is created in the Kerala avial recipe is incredible.
+No close substitutions are available for this, but you may skip if you do not have it.
 The absence will not break the recipe.

 Green chili.
-This adds heat and a mild noticeable flavor.
-You can use Thai green chilies, serrano peppers.
+This adds heat and a mild, noticeable flavor.
+You can use Thai green chilies and serrano peppers.
 Adjust the quantity according to your preference.
 This avial recipe with curd tastes mild and creamy.
-So, keeping subtle and minimum is good for the dish.
+So, keeping it subtle and minimal is suitable for the dish.

 If you prefer, you may deseed green chili for less heat.

 Cumin seeds.
-These are aromatic and gives a great taste.
+These are aromatic and give a great taste.

 Coconut oil.
-Nowadays, most grocery stores carry, coconut oil.
-Cold press, organic and Non-GMO version.
+Nowadays, most grocery stores carry coconut oil—cold press, organic, and non-GMO versions.
 Choose according to your choice and wallet.
 We add it in the very final stages of cooking like a garnish.
-But the aroma adds to this dish is unbelievable.
+But the aroma added to this dish is unbelievable.

 Best to Serve